ostracod/ostracode/languageDocumentation/builtIn.md

 ]>
 ```

 The `length` field stores the number of members in the parent item.
-Strings, lists, and dictionaries implement `LengthT`.
+Buffers, strings, lists, and dictionaries implement `LengthT`.

 ### Conforms To Interface: